bioinfoDZ/Stereo3D/README.md

 3. Availability and Installation
 --------------------------------

-The development version of `Stereo3D` package is available at <https://github.com/bioinfoDZ/Stereo3D> and can be installed as
+The development version of `Stereo3D` package is available at
+<a href="https://github.com/bioinfoDZ/Stereo3D" class="uri">https://github.com/bioinfoDZ/Stereo3D</a>
+and can be installed as

 ``` r
 # install.packages("devtools")